bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/governance/ISC_Interjurisdictional_Compact_Template_2026.md

 **II.
 JURISDICTIONAL SEPARATION (THE “SOVEREIGN ENCLAVE”)**

- - 2.1 **Autonomous Governance**: While the physical land resides within the broader regional footprint of the Host Nation, the Sovereign Seat for the specific 40,000-acre allotment is held exclusively by the Participating Nation.
+ - 2.1 **Autonomous Governance**: While the physical land resides within the broader regional footprint of the **HOST NATION**, the Sovereign Seat for the specific 40,000-acre allotment is held exclusively by the **PARTICIPATING NATION**.

  - 2.2 **Revenue Integrity**: 100% of the 40% Sovereign Royalty generated from these five hubs shall flow directly to the **PARTICIPATING NATION**’s Treasury.
 The **HOST NATION** waives all claims to the royalty of the sponsored hubs in the interest of inter-tribal solidarity.